kellygrape/com402-16/_assignments/04-project2-part3.md

 - Use a tool such as [moqups](https://moqups.com/), [wireframe.cc](https://wireframe.cc/), or any other drawing tool that you wish.
 Your mockup / prototype does not need to be perfect, but it should get your point across.
 - Write a 250 word essay that explains your mockup / prototype, and the improvements you are recommending to the current tool.
 - Write your essay using Google Docs or Microsoft Word.
 Include your mockup and a screenshot of the tool you are improving.

+### How will you grade this?

+This is worth 30% of Project 2.
+The first part is worth 10 points, the second part is worth 10 points.
+You will be graded based on how you apply what you have learned in class about UX and UI, and how you can creatively improve upon an existing tool.

 ### Delivery